AnsonChung3/Chatroom/front/README.md

 - explored new CSS settings such as overflow-wrap, border-radius, and box-sizing

 ## What did I do not so well
-1. Mixed up projects in one folder
+1. Mixed up projects in one folder.
 There was an attempt to make a template based on this specific folder.
 Template related content was removed in the process of doing this project.

-2. Messed up init commit
+2. Messed up init commit.
 Authentication and connection problem with SourceTree grately discouraged me to use the software at the beginning of the project.
 Init commit was made half way development.
 It was not ideal in both version histroy/control.

-## Goal for coming prjects
+## Goal for coming projects
 1. Start new project for separate tasks, alternatively, branch out if it's a feature related to the main project
 2. Try fixing SourceTree